vmware/terraform-provider-vcfa/website/docs/d/content_library.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the Content Library to read
+* `org_id` - (Optional) The reference to the Organization that the Content Library belongs to.
+If it is not set, assumes the Content Library is of type `PROVIDER`

 ## Attribute reference